top of page

 Negotiating

-It is my job to find a win-win agreement that is beneficial to all parties involved.
-You may even have to deal with multiple offers before ratifying the one you judge to be the most suitable for you – and as your agent, I will guarantee a thorough and objective assessment of each offer to help you make the right choice.
+It is our job to find a win-win agreement that is beneficial to all parties involved.
+You may even have to deal with multiple offers before ratifying the one you judge to be the most suitable for you – and as your agent, we will guarantee a thorough and objective assessment of each offer to help you make the right choice.

 An effective agreement is a legal arrangement between a potential purchaser and the property’s seller.
 Laws vary from state to state, but in order to be a legally, binding agreement, the agreement may require consideration.
 This consideration (initial and additional deposit) is to be held in the closing agent’s escrow account pending the fulfillment of conditions or contingencies in the effective agreement.
 It is important to remember to keep written records of everything and to stick to the closing schedule.
 During this process we will keep you constantly updated so you will always be prepared for the next step.